 With Me Where I Am

-My 7 year old son is memorizing John 14 right now.
-It is starting out a little bumpy because he is having trouble with verse 3.
+My seven year old son is memorizing John 14, and it is starting out a little bumpy because he is having trouble with verse three.
 In his own words, the verse “says the same thing.”
-He is having trouble with the difference between “with me” and “where I am”.
+He is having trouble with the difference between “with me” and “where I am.”
 The verse says, “And if I [Jesus] go and prepare a place for you, I will come back and take you to be with me that you also may be where I am.

-Frankly, it does appear that Jesus was a bit redundant in his wording here.
-However, at closer look, there most certainly is a difference between the two phrases.
+Frankly, it does appear that Jesus was a bit redundant in His wording here.
+However, at closer inspection, there is a difference between the two phrases.

 Think of it this way -

 Let’s say I want to be with you.
-So I could hop on a jet and fly to where you are and be with you.
+I could hop on a jet and fly to where you are to be with you.
 Now, another solution would be for me to send a plane to pick you up and bring you back to me.
-I would be with you then as well.
-So there are two ways for us to be together.
+I would be with you in that scenario, as well.
+So, there are two ways for us to be together.

 Now, let’s change the scope of our example slightly.
 Let’s say you were in the slum of a big city living in a tin shack with nothing to eat.
-Let’s say you had no electricity and it was cold outside so that you were perpetually shivering.
+You had no electricity, and it was cold causing you to perpetually shiver.
 This was the place where you lived.
-I could still hop on a plane and get to that place and be with you.
+I could still hop on a plane to be with you in that place.

 In this same scenario, let's say that I lived … oh, on a tropical island where the trees yielded fruit all year long.
-The temperature was beautiful and ocean waves lapped peacefully on the white sand beaches.
-On my tropical island I had everything necessary to live, but not only to just live, rather to live in absolute abundance - every need and want met.
-Now, I could leave my paradise and go to be with you in the shack.
-Or I could come and get you so that you can be with me and take you back to my paradise so that you could be where I am.
+The temperature was wonderful and ocean waves lapped peacefully on the white sand beaches.
+On my tropical island I had everything necessary to survive, but not only survive, rather to live in absolute abundance - every need and want met.
+I could leave my paradise and go to be with you in the shack.
+Or, I could come get you, so that you could be with me, and take you back to my paradise, so that you could be where I am.

 There, that’s the difference.
 When this thing is all finished, I will most definitely thank the Lord Jesus for coming to me where I was at.
 But I am going to fall to the ground in absolute gratitude to my Savior for bringing me to where He is!